Ayehavgunne/Tonberry/README.md

     @expose.post
     async def index(self, request: Request) -> Response:
         """
+        This class `SubPage` is assigned a route below in the `Root` class as a class attribute.

         With type hints indicating a dataclass object, the body of the request will automatically be deserialized into that object, even if it contains nested dataclasses and types will be checked thanks to the